-Dalglish Junior has now found peace working in the USA, where he assists at Real Salt Lake.
+Dalglish Junior has now found peace working in the USA and now Canada, where he coaches Ottawa Fury.
 “The American attitude to sport is positive,” he claims.
 It probably also helps that they’ve never heard about his connections.

 Alex Bruce also suffered after signing for his father, Steve, at Birmingham City, with unavoidable accusations of nepotism being levelled – and the pair have since been reunited at Hull City.
 “I’ve had it all my life,” says Alex.

 “When I joined Norwich they asked how I’d cope with being the son of a Norwich legend.
 For Leeds it was ‘how’s he going to cope with being a former Manchester United player’s son?’
 But it’s water off a duck’s back.”